Cancelling Borrower-Paid Mortgage Insurance

 Under the Homeowners Protection Act

-The Homeowners Protection Act (HPA) of 1998 established rules for both automatic termination and borrower cancellation of borrower-paid private mortgage insurance (BPMI) on certain home mortgages.
-The HPA requires that BPMI be cancelled when a borrower has built up a certain amount of equity in their home.
+The Homeowners Protection Act (HoPA) of 1998 established rules for both automatic termination and borrower cancellation of borrower-paid private mortgage insurance (BPMI) on certain home mortgages.
+The HoPA requires that BPMI be cancelled when a borrower has built up a certain amount of equity in their home.
 The act covers privately insured first mortgages on single-family primary residences, whose sales were closed on or after July 29, 1999.
 There are provisions for both borrower-requested cancellation and lender-required automatic termination.

 Under Fannie Mae® and Freddie Mac®